Opendigitalradio/ODR-EncoderManager/README.md

     * config.json
     * supervisor-gui.conf
   * If you want to change supervisor XMLRPC login/password, you need to edit /etc/supervisor/supervisord.conf and config.json files

+# Note about Python2
+  * If you want to use python2, you need to run ''pip install future'' before to have xmlrpc.client support

 # ADVANCED
   * To use the reboot api (/api/reboot), you need to allow odr user to run shutdown command by adding the line bellow at the end of /etc/sudoers file :